-We call on elected officials to support a 1,438 bed cap on the Orleans Justice Center jail, consistent with the City Council Resolution of 2011.
+We call on elected officials to support the most minimal use of the Jefferson Parish Correctional Center.
 No public health interventions should be used to justify mass incarceration.

 Equal Participation for All Residents

 Voting rights are the cornerstone of democracy, and all people in the community deserve the right to vote.
-America was created under the banner “No taxation without representation,” and yet 7,000 New Orleans residents are barred from the ballot box based on controversial state laws, passed four decades ago.
+America was created under the banner “No taxation without representation,” and yet 6,500 Jefferson Parish residents are barred from the ballot box based on controversial state laws, passed four decades ago.

 We call on elected officials to support the repeal of state law barring people under community supervision from voting; and encourage all people to take part in the democratic process.

 No Profiling Based on Race, Religion, Birthplace, or Identity